watertap-org/watertap/docs/edb/reference.rst

 edb schema
 ----------

-Show JSON schemas, in raw or readable forms.
+Show JSON schemas, in raw or readable forms, for the different record types.

 edb schema options
 ^^^^^^^^^^^^^^^^^^